 Notice of any meeting of the Board shall be deemed to be duly given to a director if: (i) mailed to the address last made known in writing to the Exchange by such director as the address to which such notices are to be sent, at least seven days before the day on which such meeting is to be held; (ii) sent to the director at such address by any form of electronic transmission, not later than the day before the day on which such meeting is to be held; or (iii) delivered to the director personally or orally, by telephone or otherwise, not later than the day before the day on which such meeting is to be held.
 Each notice shall state the time and place of the meeting.

-Notice of any meeting of the Board need not be given to any director if waived by that director in writing or by electronic transmission whether before or after the holding of such meeting, or if such director is present at such meeting, subject to Section 9.6
+Notice of any meeting of the Board need not be given to any director if waived by that director in writing or by electronic transmission whether before or after the holding of such meeting, or if such director is present at such meeting, subject to Section 4.7(c) and Section 9.6.

 Any meeting of the Board shall be a legal meeting without any prior notice if all directors then in office shall be present thereat, except when a director attends the meeting for the express purpose of objecting at the beginning of the meeting to the transaction of any business because the meeting is not lawfully called or convened.

-Section 4.8 Compensation of Board, Council, and Committee Members
+Section 4.8 Compensation of Board and Committee Members

-The Board may provide for reasonable compensation of the Chairman of the Board, the directors and the members of other committees.
-The Board may also provide for reimbursement of reasonable expenses incurred by such persons in connection with the business of the Exchange.
+Nasdaq, Inc., its board of directors or a committee thereof is each hereby authorized to, and each is hereby expressly delegated the full power and authority of the Board with respect to setting and providing for the reasonable compensation of the Chair of the Board, the directors and the members of other committees, as well as for reimbursement of reasonable expenses incurred by such persons in connection with the business of the Exchange.

 ARTICLE V Officers, Agents and Employees